hychen-naza/MapReduce-Infrastructure/README.md

 # MapReduce-Infrastructure
-It's a project in Advaced OS (6210) course from Gatech
+It's a project of Advaced OS (6210) course from Gatech